Assassination of Efraim Elrom

-On May 17, 1971, Efraim Elrom, the Israeli consul-general in Istanbul, Turkey was kidnapped and murdered by the People's Liberation Party-Front of Turkey.
+On May 17, 1971, Efraim Elrom, the Israeli consul-general in Istanbul, Turkey was kidnapped and killed by the People's Liberation Party-Front of Turkey.

 Background

 The 1970s were a turbulent time in Turkish history.
 Until martial law was imposed in Istanbul and Ankara on April 26, 1971, left-wing extremists had been responsible for two kidnappings of American servicemen as well as two abductions of wealthy Turks.
 They had also robbed several banks and bombed numerous businesses and schools.
 Elrom's abduction broke period of relative inactivity on the part of the leftist militants.

 Victim

 Efraim Elrom (né Hofstaedter) was born in Poland in 1911.
 In 1969, he joined the Israeli foreign service and adopted a Hebrew name as required.
 He was assistant commander of a special interrogation unit set up immediately after Adolf Eichmann's capture by Israeli agents in Argentina in 1960.
 He retired from the police force after 27 years.
 He left behind a widow, Elsa Elrom, but no children.